knn90/knn90.github.io/knxcode/content/posts/ios/deep_link_chain_responsibility.md

 So, where is the chain of responsibility pattern?
 It’s the iteration in the Registry class.
 Only the first handler that can handle the URL will do the job.
 Just like when you tap on the screen, the first view that can process the tap will trigger its action.

 Finally, you don’t need to modify the code when adding a new type of URL type anymore.
-So that the Open/Closed Principle” violation is resolved.
-Finally, you don’t need to modify the code when adding a new type of URL type anymore.
 So that the `Open/Closed Principle` violation is resolved.

 You can find the source code [here](https://github.com/knn90/Deeplink_Chain_Responsibility)